 (c) a and b both are correct.

 When the surrounding medium is hypotonic water moves inside the cell.
 This leads to the swelling of cells.
-RBCs do not have plasma membrane and they swell and burst easily.
-Plant cells have cell wall which will prevent them from bursting.
+RBCs do not have a plasma membrane and they swell and burst easily.
+Plant cells have a cell wall which will prevent them from bursting.

 39. Bacteria do not have chloroplast but some bacteria are photoautotrophic in nature and perform photosynthesis.
 Which part of the bacterial cell performs this?